materialsguy/Abaqus_Codes_Inverse_Parameter_Paper/README.md

 *material_model.py:*
 <ul>
 	<li>Here your material model can be defined.
 Currently, published (rounded) model parameters extracted from the paper (https://doi.org/10.1016/j.matdes.2023.111711) are implemented.</li>
+	<li>Allows to implement orthotropic material parameters and checks if they are valid input parameters</li>
 </ul>

 *meshing.py:*